 Hop in your car and drive through this festive attraction.
 Along the way, you’ll see 600 illuminated and animated displays that are sure to delight.

-In 2017, Hershey Sweet Lights is open from November 10 through January 1.
+In 2022, Hershey Sweet Lights is open from November 11 through January 1.
 For more information, check out our full review of Hershey Sweet Lights.

 Christmas at the Capitol